mahdimortuza/asynchronous-js/README.md

 - compares call stack and callback que
 - it runs when call stack is empty and something in call back que

+## callback hell

+- calling callback functions one after another

+### promise

+- promise is used to avoid callback hell